tommasopappa/partial_functions_map/README.md

 Notes:
 - When `--full-mesh` is a directory, the CLI tries candidates derived from the partial name, e.g., `horse_shape_14.off → horse.off → partial_basename.off`.
-- If single-run paths are omitted, the CLI uses internal SHREC16 defaults and iterates `cuts/holes`; with `--benchmark` it produces a summary page.
 - To override the DINO model id, set env `PFM_DINO_MODEL`; for gated repos, set `HF_TOKEN`.

 ## Key Features